capstanlqc/cli_automation/cgi2_add_tmx_to_omtprj/README.md

-# CGI2: add COG TMs to CG OMT
+# CGI2 -- Adding COG TMs to CG OMT

 This script will fetch master TMs from an COG OmegaT project and add them to an CG OmegaT project,  under `/tm/auto/COG`.